-Updates are yet another concept that are commonly used throughout the PMBOK guide.
+Updates are yet another concept that is commonly used throughout the PMBOK® Guide.
 Updates to plans come out of planning, executing, and monitoring and controlling processes.
 Updates in a project are a common occurrence.

 Some of the ITTO's are referenced repeatedly throughout the PMBOK® Guide.
 Studying these commonly used ITTO's of various processes initially could help PMP® aspirants in reducing the time required to study the processes in each knowledge area.